christopherweber/alertmanger-prometheus-signals-alert-testing/README.md

 After approximately 5 minutes, Prometheus will detect that the python_exporter is down and will fire an alert.
 This alert should then be visible in the Prometheus UI under the 'Alerts' tab.

+Note: In Prometheus go to Status => Targets to see that python_exporter's state.
+This is different from the Alerts page which will go "Pending" to "Firing" to AlertManager.

 To restart the python_exporter"

 ```docker-compose start python_exporter```